${\rm f}_{0}(980)$ production in inelastic pp collisions at $\sqrt{s} = 5.02$ TeV: Introduction

 Among the scalar mesons, the \fzero state is particularly interesting for two reasons.
 First, despite a long history of experimental and theoretical studies, its nature is still controversial as the properties of the \fzero state are compatible with a conventional \qqbar meson~\cite{Chen:2003za}, a tetraquark~\cite{Achasov:2020aun}, and a \kkmolecule molecular~\cite{Ahmed:2020kmp} structure.
 Secondly, the \fzero represents an interesting probe of the high-density hadronic final state of heavy-ion collisions and in-medium particle formation mechanisms~\cite{Oliinychenko:2021enj}.

-The \fzero couples predominantly to the $\pi\pi$ and \kkmolecule channels and the background is mainly given by the f$_0$(500) and the f$_0$(1270), among the scalar mesons.
-An indication in favour of the tetraquark structure of \fzero~\cite{Achasov:2003cn} comes from measurements of the $\phi$ meson radiative decays by SND~\cite{Achasov:2000ku}, CMD2~\cite{CMD-2:1999imm}, and KLOE~\cite{KLOE:2002kzf, KLOE:2006vmv} experiments.
+The \fzero couples predominantly to the $\pi\pi$ and \kkmolecule channels and its signal overlaps strongly with the background represented mainly by the f$_0$(500) and the f$_0$(1370), among the scalar mesons.
+An indication in favour of the tetraquark structure of \fzero~\cite{Achasov:2003cn} comes from measurements of the $\phi$ meson radiative decay branching ratios by SND~\cite{Achasov:2000ku}, CMD2~\cite{CMD-2:1999imm}, and KLOE~\cite{KLOE:2002kzf, KLOE:2006vmv} experiments.
 This is further supported by a recent analysis~\cite{Achasov:2020aun} of the $J/\psi$ radiative decay data from BESIII~\cite{Achasov:2020aun, BESIII:2015rug}.
 The \fzero is also prominently produced in D$^{+}_{\rm s}$ decays as reported by the E791 collaboration~\cite{E791:2000lzz}, and observed in weak decays of B and B$_{\rm s}$ mesons measured with LHCb~\cite{LHCb:2014ooi, LHCb:2014vbo}.
 There, the appearance of the \fzero in competition with the $\phi$ meson in these decays could be explained by a large \ssbar component of this state, combined with the fact that the $\rm{c}\rightarrow \rm{s}$ coupling is Cabibbo favoured.
 In this scenario, the structure of the \fzero would be $\vert\fzero\rangle = \vert (\uubar+\ddbar)\ssbar\rangle/\sqrt{2}$~\cite{Zyla:2020zbs}.
 An analysis of the measured couplings of the B and B$_{\rm s}$ mesons to $J/\psi+$\fzero excluded the tetraquark hypothesis~\cite{LHCb:2014vbo}, a conclusion that is however challenged by a different analysis of the same data~\cite{Daub:2015xja}.
-Indications that \fzero could be a \kkmolecule come instead from the study of pion--pion and kaon--kaon scattering via non-perturbative QCD methods, which use effective meson-exchange models of the $\pi\pi$ interaction~\cite{Janssen:1994wn, Weinstein:1990gu} and study the \kkmolecule interaction for coupled and single channels in chiral effective theory~\cite{Xiao:2019lrj,Ahmed:2020kmp}.
+Indications that \fzero could be a \kkmolecule molecule come instead from the study of pion--pion and kaon--kaon scattering via non-perturbative QCD methods, which use effective meson-exchange models of the $\pi\pi$ interaction~\cite{Janssen:1994wn, Weinstein:1990gu} and study the \kkmolecule interaction for coupled and single channels in chiral effective theory~\cite{Xiao:2019lrj,Ahmed:2020kmp}.